 In very rare cases it may be necessary to exclude a child from the School.
-The School will not do this lightly.
-Only the Headteacher can decide to exclude a child in consultation with the Chair of Governors.
+Only the Headteacher can decide to exclude a child, in consultation with the Chair of Governors.

 Temporary/ Fixed Term Exclusions: These are sometimes referred to as a suspension.
 Parents and Carers will always be informed as soon as possible of a temporary or fixed term exclusion and will asked to come to meet the Headteacher as soon as possible in order to receive a full explanation as to why the exclusion has been made.
 A letter of explanation is always provided following this meeting.